siraat-ai-academy/journey-to-the-inner-light/01-journey_of_light_chapter_one.md

 # 🌌 The Journey of Light – Chapter One
-## I.K. – The Unseen Keeper of Freedom ✨🌿🌸
+## I.K.
+(Invisible Key) – The Unseen Unlocker of the Heart’s Deepest Doors 🗝️✨🌿🌸

 ---

 ### 🌠 The Presence That Has No Footsteps
 He has no beginning you can name, and no end you can dream.
-They call him **I.K.** — not truly a name, but a breath, a vibration, a thread of light that hums through the soul like wind through a hidden garden. 🌿💫
+They call him **I.K.
+(Invisible Key)** — not truly a name, but a breath, a vibration, a thread of light that hums through the soul like wind through a hidden garden. 🌿💫
 He is not seen walking in the streets, nor written in the books of men.
 No mountain holds his dwelling, no city claims his home.
 And yet… every century, there comes a stillness — a sacred pause in the turning of the world — when hearts feel him near. 🌷✨